Axolotl Care Hub Axolotl Care Hub The Complete Guide

 • Veins become visible in the new tissue

-At this point, regeneration is well underway and complication risk drops dramatically.
+At this point, regeneration is often well underway and complication risk is lower if the wound stays clean.

 Week 5-8: Maturation Phase